-This is my perfect ragu!
+This is my perfect pork ragu and will blow your mind!
 Pork shoulder is braised in white wine and milk with fennel seeds, load of herbs and pancetta.
 It creates the most luscious and savoury sauce that I know you will love.
 Perfect with any pasta shape, fresh or dried.

 What is a white pork ragu?